zeekox/mauro.io/app/_posts/2013-11-29-how-i-made-this-website.md

 title:  "This is how I made this website"
 ---

-This website was scaffolded with the wonderful [yeoman](http://yeoman.io) and this [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).
+This website was scaffolded with the wonderful [yeoman](http://yeoman.io) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).

 Under the hood it uses: